emberjs/rfcs/text/0000-public-router-service.md

 1. Replace use of `<LinkToExternal @route="external-route" />` component
    with `<LinkTo @route="external-route" />` in every engine codebase.
-2. Users using `ember-engines-router-service` would need to replace any of it's usage with the `RouterService` provided by `ember-engines`.
+2. Users using `ember-engines-router-service` would need to replace any of its usage with the `RouterService` provided by `ember-engines`.
 This addon was created to solve part of this problem previously, and would likely be updated to become a true polyfill for the ember-engines routing service.

+Ember Guides should be updated to rationalize and explain the difference between `app/router.js` and `app/services/router.js`.
+The confusion between those two distinct yet different entities exists even today.
+However, it's less a problem today as there is only one thing named `router.js` can exist in the app today and ability to create another such file (even with different purpose and semantics) may be confusing.

 ## Drawbacks